Lukman Meriwala

 Lukman Iqbal Meriwala (born 11 December 1991) is an Indian cricketer who plays for Baroda in domestic cricket.
 He is a left-arm fast-medium bowler who was the leading wicket-taker of the 2013/14 Syed Mushtaq Ali Trophy which Baroda won.
-In February 2021, Meriwala was bought by the Delhi Capitals in the IPL auction ahead of the 2021 Indian Premier League.
+In February 2021, Meriwala was bought by the Delhi Capitals in the Indian Premier League auction ahead of the 2021 IPL edition.